piaseckawiktoriaa/piaseckawiktoriaa/README.md

 * **Turtle Bridge Game**
   A Java 2D Swing-based game where the player delivers packages across a bridge of turtles while avoiding obstacles such as falling fish.
 Implemented with object-oriented design, event-driven        gameplay, sprite-based animations, NPC interactions, collision handling, and a custom scoring system.

+* **Monkey Typer**
+  A C++ typing game built with SFML, where the player types falling words before they disappear from the screen.
+  Implemented with object-oriented design, event-driven gameplay, real-time input handling, difficulty scaling, file-based configuration, and leaderboard persistence.

 ---